Sushi: Hayazushi

 Bowl of Sushi by Hiroshige (1797–1858).
 Makizushi with rice rolled in tamagoyaki (front) and nigirizushi with shrimp (back).

-During the Edo period (1603–1867), a third type of sushi, "fast sushi" (早寿司、早ずし, haya-zushi), was developed.
+During the Edo period (1603–1867), a third type of sushi, "fast sushi" (早寿司, 早ずし, haya-zushi), was developed.
 Haya-zushi differed from earlier sushi in that instead of lactic fermentation of rice, vinegar, a fermented food, was mixed with rice to give it a sour taste so that it could be eaten at the same time as the fish.
-Previously, sushi had evolved with a focus on shortening the fermentation period, but with the invention of haya-zushi, which is simply mixed with vinegar, the fermentation process was eliminated and sushi became a fast food.
+Sushi had evolved with a focus on shortening the fermentation period, but with the invention of haya-zushi, which is simply mixed with vinegar, the fermentation process was eliminated and sushi became a fast food.
 Many types of sushi known in the world today, such as "scattered sushi" (散らし寿司, chirashizushi), "Inari sushi" (稲荷寿司, inarizushi), "rolled sushi" (巻寿司, makizushi), and "hand-pressed sushi" (握り寿司, nigirizushi), were invented during this period, and they are a type of haya-zushi.
 Each region utilizes local flavors to produce a variety of sushi that has been passed down for many generations.
 A 1689 cookbook describes haya-zushi, and a 1728 cookbook describes pouring vinegar over "box sushi" (箱ずし, hako-zushi) (square sushi made by filling a wooden frame with rice).

 Today's style of "hand-pressed sushi" (握り寿司, nigirizushi), consisting of an oblong mound of rice with a slice of fish draped over it, became popular in Edo (contemporary Tokyo) in the 1820s or 1830s.
 One common story of the origin of nigirizushi is of the chef Hanaya Yohei (1799–1858), who invented or perfected the technique in 1824 at his shop in Ryōgoku.
 The nigirizushi of this period was somewhat different from modern nigirizushi.
 The sushi rice of this period was about three times the size of today's nigirizushi.
 The amount of vinegar used was half that of today's sushi, and the type of vinegar developed during this period, called "red vinegar" (赤酢, aka-su), was made by fermenting sake lees.
 They also used slightly more salt than in modern times instead of sugar.
 Seafood served over rice was prepared in a variety of ways.
 This red vinegar was developed by Nakano Matazaemon (中野 又佐衛門), who is the founder of Mizkan, a company that still develops and sells vinegar and other seasonings today.

 The dish was originally termed Edomae zushi as it used freshly caught fish from the Edo-mae (Edo or Tokyo Bay); the term Edomae nigirizushi is still used today as a by-word for quality sushi, regardless of its ingredients' origins.